aimms/documentation/webui/upload-widget.rst

 When executed through the upload widget, this procedure will let you upload a file at ``UploadLocation`` and read it in a string parameter ``sp_TextOfUploadedFile``.

 The name of the uploaded file will be appended with a random "big" number, to be sure to not overwrite any other file on the server.
-If you've uploaded "*MyExcel.xlsx*", the uploaded file name could be "*MyExcel-1564733452728.xlsx*"
+If you've uploaded "*MyExcel.xlsx*", the uploaded file name could be "*MyExcel-1564733452728.xlsx*".

-If launched from PRO, the file name will still remain the same but the value for UploadLocation will be "temporary PRO path + MyExcel-1564733452728.xlsx"
+If launched from PRO, the file name will still remain the same but the value for UploadLocation will be "temporary PRO path + MyExcel-1564733452728.xlsx".

 Note that this uploaded file is NOT automatically deleted if you are running WebUI in AIMMS Developer mode.
-If you want to delete this file after an upload, you should use the function :any:`FileDelete` as below.
+If you want to delete this file after an upload, you should use the function :any:`FileDelete` as shown below:

 .. code::